 Once the suspended Program resumes, the WSP bit is reset to "0".

 QE bit.
-The Quad Enable (QE) bit is a non-volatile bit and the default value is "1" to support Quad Input/Output Fast Read (EBh) or EQPI (38h) directly without additional setting.
-However, WP# and HOLD# can be enabled by setting QE="0".
+The Quad Enable (QE) bit is a non-volatile Read/Write bit in the Status Register 2 to disable WP# and Hold# before Quad operation.
+When it is "0" (factory default), the WP# and HOLD# are enabled.